 On the contrary, Sarmilla Bose, University of Oxford Fellow, grand niece of Bengal’s famous son, Subhas Chnadra Bose, (nick named Neta Ji), President of Congress in 1930’s, had deep roots in the region – and Bengal.
 Few have realized that “Shahbag movement” was in reality the “quintessential revisionist effort” that purposefully reenacted a narrative that had died, for want of evidence, even in the life of Sheikh Mujib.

-At the beginning of 21st century, both Muslim nations– progenies of the vision of Lahore Declaration of 1940 – await the visions of a new generation of politicians, academics and media to heal the wounds and exorcise demons created by the politics, and strategic goals, of a difficult region.
+At the beginning of the 21st century, both Muslim nations– progenies of the vision of the Lahore Declaration of 1940 – await the visions of a new generation of politicians, academics and media to heal the wounds and exorcise demons created by the politics, and strategic goals, of a difficult region.

 Moeed Pirzada is a prominent TV Anchor & commentator; he studied international relations at Columbia Univ, New York and law at the London School of Economics.
 Twitter: MoeedNj.
 This well-researched piece has appeared in the December 2017 issue of Magazine “Global Village Space”